-With retro game consoles, you want to make sure that the television you’re using is compatible.
-These systems, with the exception of the Sega Genesis Mini, were all designed to make use of something other than HDMI.
-This could mean an RCA cable, which may require an adapter.
-In the case of the Atari 2600, you will need to get an RF adapter, and possible an RCA-to-HDMI converter if your television only has HDMI inputs.
+Like other electronic equipment, you can use a different cable (usually an RCA cable) with an adapter.
+In the case of the Atari 2600, you will need to get an RF adapter, and possibly an RCA-to-HDMI converter if your television only has HDMI inputs.

 You might be aware of another problem involved in playing old-school games on today’s TV screens: low picture quality.
 These game systems were mainly designed for 4:3 CRT displays, and they look pretty jarring on modern systems.
 It’s playable, but it might not give you the retro vibe you’re looking for.